Iceland

 How to get to Iceland

 There are over 20 airlines that offer passenger flights over here.
-We recommend Icelandair, it is the oldest and one of the most reliable airline in Iceland, offering flights from many different destinations in Europe and North-America.
 While here you should find it easy to find things to do and see (see more here) and we also recommend that you take the time to see the many natural wonders.

 Points of Interest in Iceland

-We offer a great deal of tours and road trips where you can experience the many natural wonders of Iceland, be it the midnight sun, the Northern Lights or the Blue Lagoon.
-The Golden Circle has be a favorite among travelers and also the South Shore.
-Reykjavik is also bustling with life and offers many picturesque spots, e.g. Hallgrimskirkja Church.
+We offer a great deal of tours and road trips where you can experience the many natural wonders of Iceland, be it the midnight sun, the northern lights or the Blue Lagoon.
+The Golden Circle has be a favourite among travellers and also the South Shore.
+Reykjavík is also bustling with life and offers many picturesque spots, e.g. Hallgrímskirkja Church.

-Iceland has many attractions and if you have the time, you encourage you to visit as many places as you can, once in Iceland.
-Nearly everywhere you go, you’ll see beautiful unspoiled nature, low but rugged mountains, volcanoes and lavafields, narrow fjords, viking horses and small picturesque villages.
-Whether you are in the Snaefellsness peninsula, the Westfjords, traveling south of Vatnajokull glacier, you’ll find breathtaking vistas and landscape like no other.
+Nearly everywhere you go, you’ll see beautiful unspoiled nature, low but rugged mountains, volcanoes and lava fields, narrow fjords, Viking horses and picturesque villages.
+Whether you are in the Snæfellsness peninsula, the Westfjords, travelling south of Vatnajökull glacier, you’ll find breathtaking vistas and landscape like no other.